valurkristinn/2048/readme.md

 ## Playing the game

-Download from releases or build yourself (ncurses must be installed on your system to build)
+Download from releases or build yourself (ncurses must be installed with brew to build)

 ```bash
 make